 Figure 1: Graphical differencing highlights and lists everything that has been modified between different versions of VIs.

-The third option enables SCC providers to override default, text-based editors so that differencing can be performed outside of the LabVIEW development environment.
+The second option enables SCC providers to override default, text-based editors so that differencing can be performed outside of the LabVIEW development environment.
 Consult your SCC provider for information on how to override the default text-based comparison tool.

 Use the following syntax to configure any arguments that LVCompare.exe needs.